 Exception triage, not S&OP scale.
 Which signal matters now?

 Storage and data-fabric companies don't run a 5,000-SKU planning operation.
 They run a small SRE team, a small CSM bench, and an engineering org that ships custom-integrated systems into demanding customer environments — and every one of those teams generates exception traffic across Datadog, PagerDuty, Jira, GitHub, and Salesforce Service.
 OpsATC.AI is the AI-native orchestration layer above that stack.
-Major Tom reads the live signal across all of it, ranks incidents by customer-revenue impact, surfaces the deployment-issue that's about to turn into an NRR conversation, and answers "what should I look at first this morning?" with a cited line — not a hallucinated paragraph.
+The Captain reads the live signal across all of it, ranks incidents by customer-revenue impact, surfaces the deployment-issue that's about to turn into an NRR conversation, and answers "what should I look at first this morning?" with a cited line — not a hallucinated paragraph.

 "Our ops volume is too small to justify a control tower."